jing-xiang/tp/docs/UserGuide.md

 ### Resetting user PIN: `pin reset`

-Resets the user PIN for the application.
+Resets the user's PIN for the application.
 Follow the instructions as prompted to reset the PIN.

 Format: `pin reset`
 * The new PIN should only contain numbers (0-9).